mujoel/Thequeywizards/README.md

 ## Explanation
 This query uses LAG() and LEAD() functions to compare each employee's salary with the previous and next highest salary in their department.
 It helps identify:
--Salary progression within departments
+- Salary progression within departments
--Unusually large gaps between salaries
+- Unusually large gaps between salaries
--Clustering of similar salaries
+- Clustering of similar salaries